-Brampton Multicultural Community Centre’s Mind Your Health Program is a culturally sensitive and linguistically appropriate self-awareness program about Mental Health.
+Brampton Multicultural Community Centre’s Mind Your Health Program is a culturally sensitive self-awareness program about Mental Health, funded by the United Way Greater Toronto.
 Its goal is to raise awareness, reduce stigma and promote mental health and well-being of the individuals and families from diverse backgrounds, so that they can enhance their ability to adapt to change, cope with challenges, engage in productive activities and contribute to their community.

 This service can be offered in Punjabi, Hindi and Urdu upon request.